Undecylenic acid

-Undecylenic acid is an organic compound with the formula CH_{2}=CH(CH_{2})_{8}CO_{2}H. It is an unsaturated fatty acid.
+Undecylenic acid or undecenoic acid is an organic compound with the formula CH_{2}=CH(CH_{2})_{8}CO_{2}H. It is an unsaturated fatty acid.
 It is a colorless oil.
 Undecylenic acid is mainly used for the production of Nylon-11 and in the treatment of fungal infections of the skin, but it is also a precursor in the manufacture of many pharmaceuticals, personal hygiene products, cosmetics, and perfumes.
 Salts and esters of undecylenic acid are known as undecylenates.

 Preparation

 Undecylenic acid is prepared by pyrolysis of ricinoleic acid, which is derived from castor oil.
 Specifically, the methyl ester of ricinoleic acid is cracked to yield both undecylenic acid and heptanal.
 The process is conducted at 500–600 °C in the presence of steam.
 The methyl ester is then hydrolyzed.

 General commercial uses

 Undecylenic acid is converted to 11-aminoundecanoic acid on an industrial scale.
 This aminocarboxylic acid is the precursor to Nylon-11.

 Undecylenic acid is reduced to undecylene aldehyde, which is valued in perfumery.
 The acid is first converted to the acid chloride, which allows selective reduction.